-It’s super simple.
-To get new clients, you need a portfolio that shows you have what it takes.
+To get new clients, you need a portfolio that shows you have what it takes to meet their needs.

-And the inevitable response to that question is: “How do I get clients if I need client work to show off to begin with?
-You’re not making sense, Mat.”
+If you’re just getting into the design world, you might well be asking yourself: “How do I get clients if I need client work to show off to begin with?”

 If that was your first thought too, step back and look around the web: Many of the best designers’ portfolios aren’t filled with client work alone.

 Of course, they do feature client work.
-But if you take a look through Dribbble, the majority of the work you see stems from random, creative projects built for the heck of it.
+But if you take a look through Dribbble, the majority of the work you see stems from random creative projects designers built for the heck of it.

 You don’t need someone to pay you to design a website.